PHP Methods

 A content type class is a standard PHP class file that meets the following criteria.

-- Extends - The class must extend the
+- Extends - The class must extend

-class. - Filename - The filename must match the identifier of the corresponding content type.
+. - Filename - The filename must match the identifier of the corresponding content type.
 Filenames are not case-sensitive on all operating systems.
 However, it is a best practice to match the case, even when the operating system does not require it.

 Uses